seethespark/wikidata/Sites-help.md

 ## Changing site information ##
 There are two types of modification you can do to your Sites pages.
 If text content needs changing then append /content to the URL.
 Nearly every page has some content which can be changed.
 Some pages have specific data which can be changed and this is accessed by appending  /edit to the URL.
 In particular, blog pages are edited this way.

+### /content ###
+When you append /content to a URL you will be asked to sign in.
+Once you are authenticated you can change text in any box with a blue border.
+Each editable area has a couple of control icons in the top right corner.
+The little disk saves any changes.
+The little page with </> in allows you to edit as HTML.
+This gives advanced users more control over look and feel.

+## Admin panel ##

 ### Site template ###
 Changing the site template changes the look and feel of every page in your Site.